jasoncmcg/node-in-parallel/README.md

 # node-in-parallel
 A node-specific foreach that runs asynchronously by launching a callback on each item and another callback when all have been run.

 This uses a very efficient for loop with a cached value and also uses an efficient way to split up parallel asynchronous processes by the process nextTick.
-This is fills a simple and repeating need of forEach in node.
+This fills a simple and repeating need of forEach in node.

 # Example